 ICANN will get its act together, step in, and crackdown on the registrars and resellers selling domains to these people, as the commoditization of data makes it more cost-effective to do so.
 I think ICANN is too greedy an organization to do this unless it becomes more strictly regulated, though I’d love to be proven wrong.

 Vertical and Horizontal Data Industry Consolidation – Of course, if we have too much of a good thing… we puke.
 As the supply of data increases, some data providers will go under and the market will consolidate and stabilize to an extent.
 That should make the purchasing of data more convenient, but also more expensive.

-The more succesful data providers, imho, will package it together with value-added services like analysis, audit, frequency/retargeting estimations of shared traffic etc. And SEOs will need to be savvier so that we can take the most effective actions at the earliest possible time.
+The more successful data providers, imho, will package it together with value-added services like analysis, audit, frequency/retargeting estimations of shared traffic, etc. And SEOs will need to be savvier so that we can make the most effective actions at the earliest possible time.

 Here are some action items for you to work on after reading this post:

 1) Go buy a day’s membership at Spyfu, or get a few dozen credits at Compete and run a bunch of different reports on your site(s) and your competitors.
 Write some analysis and write 5 actionable ideas down based on the analysis.
 You score: a bonus from the boss.

 2) Code the reporting program for law enforcement agencies and have it submit the pedophile spam alerts to the relevant enforcement agencies.
 You score: 1000 links from government websites!

 3) Figure out a better way to act than my barren mind can think of and share it in the comments: you score dofollow links plus major props and a mention + links in the next Best of the Z List newsletter!